 Attendance at two 2-day workshops in Edinburgh is required.
 The remainder of study is at home or in your workplace. .

-Funding may be available - please visit the ILA website to check.
+Funding may be available - please visit the SDS website to check.

 This course does not offer professional registration.